 How and When should you approach designing a Redis module for your system?
 Even though Redis modules have been available for over a year and there is plenty of interest in the possibilities this meta-feature enables, there was little to no adoption of modules written by Redis users to satisfy unique needs.
 I believe this is mostly due to inability to decern when where and how these modules can be beneficial and difficulty assessing the cost of development of such modules.
 In this talk, I will present the audience with the tools to understand the conditions under which migrating existing code to a Redis module can (or can't) improve performance and user experience while assisting in containing costs, and how to make use of such.
 This talk revolves around two the essential concepts: 1 Three common use cases (all of which are from real-life scenarios) 2.
 Methods and techniques to quickly migrate existing codebase into module form.

 Gonzalo Garcia, Etermax

 Esteban Masoero, Technical Owner of the Platform team, Etermax

-We are a mobile gaming company based out of Buenos Aires, Argentina and the creator behind such popular hits like Trivia Crack and Pictionary.
-As the leading company in Latin America for social games, we’ve emerged as an industry model in cross platform game development for the region.
-With a total of 300 million installs, 5 million active users and a peak usage of up to 25 million daily users for our most popular games, our company has grown exponentially and greatly benefited from Redis Enterprise.
-We use Redis to manage our user sessions, for device management, password authentication, pub-sub, caching for queries that run slow, expiration of game state once a game ends, and storing several user and game-related information, such as Hash for all the questions that a user has answered, and Hash for all users a player’s been matched up against (with scores/won/lost info etc.)
+New session description: Etermax, a mobile gaming company and the creator behind such popular hits like Pictionary and Trivia Crack, is the leading company in Latin America for social games.
+We’ve emerged as an industry model in cross platform game development for the region.
+With a total of 300 million installs, 20 million daily active users and a peak usage of up to 25 million users for our most popular games, our company has grown exponentially and greatly benefited from Redis Enterprise’s high scalability and storage capabilities.

 Fail-Safe Starvation-Free Durable Priority Queues in Redis